Docs

 3. Build your project.
 When the build completes, an API.swift file appears in the same folder as schema.json.

 4. Drag the API.swift file into Xcode.
 This time, do check the Add to target box for the RocketReserver app.
-You include this file in your application's bundle to enable you to execute the you defined.
+You include this file in your application's bundle to enable you to execute the query you defined.

 The API.swift file

 Open the API.swift file.
 It defines a root class, LaunchListQuery, with many nested structs below it.
 If you compare the structs to the JSON data returned in Sandbox Explorer, you see that the structure matches.
-These structs include properties only for the that your requests.
+These structs include properties only for the fields that your query requests.

 Try commenting out the id property in LaunchList.graphql using a #, saving, then building again.
 When the build completes, the innermost Launch now only includes the built-in __typename and the requested site property.